craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 # North Eastern
 ## Church of the White Flame
 You have spent your life before adventure with [[The Church of the White Flame]].
 You were watched by the Flame.
 Guided by it. [[Its Greatness]] is as real as any other God of Alaturmen.
 You served Its wishes, and the wishes of Its champions, and in return, you were granted a decent life.
-Since the turn of the century, your society has significantly recovered from the [[Great Fires]] and begun to
+Since the turn of the century, your society has significantly recovered from the [[Great Fires]] and begun to stretch it's reach eastward - war has come to the north.

 You gain +2 to your *Charisma Score* and +1 to your *Constitution Score*.
 You are proficient in the *History* and *Intimidation* Skills.
 You know [[Fanyaquestan (language)]] and your choice of one of the following;
 - [[Montal (language)]]
 - [[Actcenvan (language)]]
 - [[Arthurian (language)]]

-In addition, while you are conscious and within 15 feet of a mote of [[Its Greatness|White Flame]], you regain 1d4 hitpoints at the beginning of your turn.
+In addition, while you are conscious and within 15 feet of a source of [[Its Greatness|White Flame]], you regain 1d4 hitpoints at the beginning of your turn.

 ## Waster Nomad
 You have spent your life before adventure without [[The Church of the White Flame]].
-Servants of the [[Its Greatness|White Flame]] would hunt you if you would make your way too close to civilization.
+Servants of the [[Its Greatness|White Flame]] hunt you when you make your way too close to 'civilization'.
 If you were lucky, you joined a band of like minds, and lived in squalor and the safety of numbers.

 You gain +2 to your *Dexterity Score* and +1 to your *Constitution Score*.
 You are proficient in the *Survival* and *Perception* Skills.
 You know [[Fanyaquestan (language)]] and your choice of one of the following;
 - [[Montal (language)]]